AlexsLemonade/refinebio-docs/docs/main_text.md

 ```

 The `s3_url` field will allow you to download the index.
-We provide a full example for obtaining and using a refine.bio reference distribution in R [here](https://github.com/AlexsLemonade/refinebio-examples/tree/master/normalize-own-data).
+We provide a full example for obtaining and using a refine.bio reference distribution in R <a href="https://github.com/AlexsLemonade/refinebio-examples/tree/master/normalize-own-data" target = "blank">here</a>.

 #### Quantile normalizing samples for delivery